 Swedo backpedalled a little, allowing that some of the AANE members might indeed have Asperger’s, but still, she insisted, “there is an element of folks... who do not meet the criteria for DSM-IV.”
 Whatever they had, and they may well have had something (after all, they were harassing her), “it just didn’t have the same flavor as Asperger’s”. [p.326]

 There’s plenty to pick apart in Dr. Swedo’s comments, if I were that type.
 [I am: see below.]
-But mostly I’m intrigued by her willingness to undiagnose strangers based on emails and comments in a petition that lack an Aspergerian or autistic “flavor”.
+But mostly I’m intrigued by her willingness to undiagnose strangers based on emails and petition comments that lack an Aspergerian or autistic “flavor”.

 Later, Minch told me (by Facebook message), “I'm more fluent when writing than I am when talking.
 I have a tendency to stammer and word-fish when under stress.”
-In the 2011 documentary Wretches and Jabberers, numerous autobiographies and other sources, autistic self-advocates make the same point: written communication comes more easily than face-to-face and phone interactions (Davidson, 2008).
-Autistic writers and researchers have described text — especially online text — as a communication leveller between autistic and non-autistic people.
-“The Internet is for many high-functioning autistics what sign language is for the deaf,” Martijn Dekker, a Asperger activist, famously said.
+In the 2011 documentary Wretches and Jabberers, numerous autobiographies, and other sources, autistic self-advocates make the same point: written communication comes more easily than face-to-face and phone interactions (Davidson, 2008).
+Autistic writers and researchers have described text—especially online text—as a communication leveller between autistic and non-autistic people.
+“The Internet is for many high-functioning autistics what sign language is for the deaf,” Martijn Dekker, an Asperger activist, famously said.